RuyiLi/jyasic/README.md

 [15000] light grey (#666666) - **god tier: disintegrate**: quickly kills all enemies over time, regardless of position.

 [20000] dirty red (#752e2e) - **god tier: incursio**: creates a large barrier spanning the entire map, rendering the player invincible and also reflecting all enemy bullets with 20 duplicates.

+[25000] very light yellow (#e9ff8c) - **god tier: adramelech**: summons five large bolts of "thunder"(20 bullets) around the player

+[30000] orangish (#ff6219) - **god tier: a song of ice and fire**: covers the entire screen with bullets flying in from the left and right sides of the screen

+[30000] rainbow (#??????) - **god tier: the fool's world**: creates a flashing rainbow-colored black hole that grows, pulling in enemies and shredding them. _warning: this thing flashes really really really fast so you might want to look away when you use this powerup and just let it do its thing_